garevna/pineapple.components/README.md

 # pineapple-testimonials

-This component is designed to be utilized in pineapple.net.au projects only.
+<sup>This component is designed to be utilized in pineapple.net.au projects only.<br>

-It needs the data from vuex store and can't be used outside the pineapple.net.au and landing pages of pineapple.net.au
+It needs the data from vuex store and can't be used outside the pineapple.net.au and landing pages of pineapple.net.au</sup>

 ## install component
 ```